 - Require the employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency.

-This certification must be completed prior to submitting an application or before accepting an award.
-Guidance on lobbying certification and restrictions can be found in Title 28 C.F.R.
-Part 69.
+You must complete this certification before OJP will recommend you for an award.
+You can find guidance on lobbying certification and restrictions in Title 28 CFR Part 69 [PDF - 404 KB].
 These restrictions on lobbying apply to all recipients and subrecipients.